WillBrownsberger/categories-2019/readme.txt

 Setting up your tabbed front page is straightforward using Wordpress widgets.

 1. Standard theme install -- install the theme files in a subdirectory called responsive-tabs in the wp-content/themes subdirectory.
 2. Go to Appearance>Customize>Site Title & Tagline.
 Choose a relatively brief site title and tagline (roughly 20 characters each) and a 2-3 character "Site Short Title".
-Overlong titles will overflow and drop out of  the convenient fixed title bar, especially on smaller screens.
-Check how your titles perform in different window widths.
    As you narrow the screen width, you will see the tagline disappear and then, at smarthphone width, the short title replace the full site title.
 3. Add additional branding/identity information in one or both of two ways which allow an unlimited amount of content in a responsive format:
-   (A) Populate the Site Info Splash widget area and configure it either as a dropdown (under a "?" on the header bar) or as a first-time visitor splash (settings for this are under
+   (A) Populate the Site Info Splash widget area  (which appears when a "?" on the header bar is clicked) -- settings for this are under
-   Appearance>Customize>Welcome Splash Page).
+   Appearance>Customize>Welcome Splash Page.
 (B) Populate the Front Page Highlight Area -- either by adding a widget ( possible graphics ) to the Highlight Area or directly enter text for this area in Appearance>Customize>Front Page Highlight.
 4. From the Wordpress administrative dashboard go to Appearance>Themes to activate Responsive Tabs.
 5. To set up your front page, enter the titles you want, separated by commas, in Appearance>Customize>Tab Titles, like so: